 Lance Clayton is a man who has learned to settle.
-He dreamed of being a rich and famous writer, but has only managed to make it as a high school poetry teacher.
-His only son Kyle is an insufferable jackass who won't give his father the time of day.
-Lance is dating Claire, the school's adorable art teacher, but she doesn't want to get serious -- or even acknowledge publicly that they are dating.
-Then, in the wake of a freak accident, Lance suffers the worst tragedy and greatest opportunity of his life.
-He is suddenly faced with the possibility of all the fame, fortune and popularity he ever dreamed of, if he can only live with the knowledge of how he got there.Written by
+His son, Kyle's an insufferable jerk.
+Lance is dating Claire, the school's art teacher, but she doesn't want to get serious or even acknowledge publicly they're dating.
+In the wake of a freak accident, Lance suffers the worst tragedy -- and greatest opportunity of his life.
+He is suddenly faced with the possibility of all the fame, fortune and popularity he ever dreamed of; if he can only live with the knowledge of how he got it.Written by

-Robin Williams initially intended to take a small role as a favor to director Bobcat Goldthwait, with whom he has been close friends since their days performing stand-up comedy together, but was so impressed with the script that he requested to play the lead instead.
+Robin Williams initially intended to take a small role as a favor to writer/director Bobcat Goldthwait, with whom he has been close friends since their days performing stand-up comedy together, but was so impressed with the script that he requested to play the lead instead.
 See more »

 32 of 39 people found this review helpful.